 Evaluation of benefits will be based on analysis of without-Project and with-Project measurements supported by modeling.
-Measured parameters will include surface water deliveries, groundwater levels, and other parameters to be determined.
-Modeling will be done with the C2VSimTM model used for GSP development.
+Measured parameters will include surface water deliveries and groundwater levels.
+Modeling will be done with the C2VSimTM model used in developing the GSP.

-This Project is being implemented by the City of Modesto and MID and is expected to provide 10 mgd initially and eventually increase to 30 mgd.
+This Project is being implemented by the City of Modesto and MID and provides 10 mgd and will eventually increase to 30 mgd.
 This Project includes the expansion of current water transfers between MID and the City of Modesto.
-Updates to the status and continuation of this agreement and Project will be provided in GSP Annual Reports and Five-Year GSP updates.
+Updates on the status and continuation of this agreement and Project will be provided in Annual Reports and Periodic Evaluations.

-Impacts to the Subbasin from the Growth Realization of Surface Water Treatment Plan Phase II Project were already captured in the Projected Conditions Baseline and thus no additional changes were needed to simulate this Project in the PMA scenarios.
+Impacts to the Subbasin from the Project were already captured in the Projected Conditions Baseline and thus no additional changes were needed to simulate this Project in the modeling scenarios.
 Baseline conditions include both the expansion of the City of Modesto's footprint and the resulting increase of surface water available for urban use.

 This Project would use water from MID to supplement water for the City of Modesto for urban demands.
-This Project has provided an estimated additional 10 mgd (11,200 AFY) starting in 2016 and continuing at 10 mgd through 2020, and then is anticipated to gradually increase to an additional 30 mgd (33,600 AFY) by 2050.
+The Project has provided an estimated additional 10 mgd (11,200 AFY) starting in 2016 and continuing at 10 mgd through 2020, and then is anticipated to gradually increase to an additional 30 mgd (33,600 AFY) by 2050.
 These assumptions are included in the model development.
-The exact volume will be reported in Annual Reports and GSP Five-Year Update Reports when known.
+Volumetric groundwater benefits will be reported in Annual Reports and Periodic Evaluations.

-The GSAs, Districts, and individual Project proponents have the authority to plan and implement Projects through consultation with applicable governing agencies.
+The GSAs, Districts, and Project proponents have the authority to plan and implement Projects through consultation with applicable governing agencies.
 MID has the authority to construct and continue to operate its water treatment plant and to continue to transfer water to the City of Modesto.

-The Growth Realization of Surface Water Treatment Plant Phase II Project is a continuation of water transfers from MID to the City of Modesto.
+The Project is a continuation of water transfers from MID to the City of Modesto.
 Because an agreement and water transfers have already commenced, the estimated costs of this Project are low and include agreement/coordination costs and yearly costs.
-Infrastructure for this Project has already been constructed and therefore is not needed.
-Continued capital cost for this Project is \$4.1M annually which will increase to \$8.3M in FY 2024 when payment towards principal begins.
-The City of Modesto has been utilizing the Water Fund as a funding sources to cover Project costs as part of Project development and continuation.
-Other funding sources may be identified in the future including grants (e.g., Prop 1, Prop 68m, NRCS), fees, local cost share, loans, and other assessments.
+Infrastructure for this Project has already been constructed and additional infrastructure is not required.
+The ongoing capital cost for this Project is \$4.1M annually, which will increase to \$8.3M in FY 2024 when payment towards the principal balance begins.
+The City of Modesto has been utilizing the Water Fund as a funding source to cover Project costs as part of Project development and continuation.
+Other funding sources, such as grants (e.g., Prop 1, Prop 68m, NRCS), fees, local cost share, and loans, may be pursued in the future if needed.